Pardus (operating system)

 Pardus is a Linux distribution developed with support from the government of Turkey.
 Pardus' main focus is office-related work including use in Turkish government agencies.
 Despite that, Pardus ships in several languages.
 Its ease of use and availability free of charge has spawned numerous communities throughout the world.

 Development

 Pardus was started by Turkish National Research Institute of Electronics and Cryptology (UEKAE), a division of the Scientific and Technological Research Council of Turkey (TÜBİTAK), in 2003.

-The first live CD version of Pardus was a fork of Gentoo Linux in 2005.
-The current version is a fork of Debian unstable, following a release process similar to that of Ubuntu.